 , making a person's first encounter with a real newborn possibly squicky

 .
 Real newborns aren't clean looking gurgling bundles of cuteness.
 Real newborns are covered in mucus, blood, amniotic fluid, and other bodily substances, up to and including fecal matter.
 There is a chance they could be covered in a peach fuzz like substance called lanugo (a remnant of when our ancestors were a lot hairier than we are now; most fetuses lose it before birth but obviously, a few don't).
 Their skin will usually have a red hue to it as well, and look somewhat "wrinkly", especially if they are considerably premature.
 On top of all this most newborns have noticeably deformed heads from the birth process since their skulls aren't yet closed and their bones are very flexible.
 To say nothing of the placenta that should be popping out with the babe.
 Even newborns that have been cleaned up and are a couple days old are generally Ugly Cute

 at best.
-It's been said that all babies look like Winston Churchill
+It's been said that all newborn babies look like Winston Churchill